simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 </dependency>
 ```

-Also supply a physical Jakarta Mail implementation such as Angus Mail.
-This module deliberately depends only on the Jakarta Mail API and the core pool.
+Also supply a Jakarta Mail implementation that actually speaks SMTP, such as Angus Mail.
+This module deliberately depends only on the Jakarta Mail API and the connection pool.

 ## Plain Jakarta Mail